-(1) If, after the issuance of a gaming license, the Tribe receives from the Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under subsection d above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation.

-The Tribe shall notify the licensee of a time and a place (2) for a hearing on the proposed revocation of a license.
-The hearing shall be conducted by a hearing panel of three persons appointed by the General Council.
-The licensee shall be given not less than ten (10) days' prior notice of the date, time and location of the hearing.
+- (1) If, after the issuance of a gaming license, the Tribe receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under subsection d above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - (2) The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license.
+The hearing shall been conducted by a hearing panel of three persons appointed by the General Council.
+The licensee shall be given not less than ten (10) days prior notice of the date, time and location of the hearing.
 The licensee shall have the right to be represented at the hearing.
 The technical rules of evidence shall not apply and any evidence of the type relied upon by reasonable men in the conduct of serious affairs may be considered by the hearing panel.
-The licensee may present testimony and other evidence and may cross-examine any other witnesses testifying at the hearing.
-The hearing panel shall base its decision exclusively on the evidence presented at the hearing and may uphold, modify or reverse the proposed revocation.
-The General Council shall issue a written decision, based on the recommendation of the hearing panel, and serve a copy on the licensee.
+The licensee may present testimony and other evidence and may crossexamine any other witnesses testifying at the hearing.
+The hearing panel shall base its decision exclusively on the evidence presented at the hearing and may uphold, modify or reverse the proposed revocation. - (3) The Business Council shall issue a written decision, based on the recommendation of the hearing panel, and serve a copy on the licensee.
+The Tribe shall notify the National Indian Gaming Commission of its decision.